Hippos in Tanks

 Hippos in Tanks was a record label founded in 2010 by Barron Machat and Travis Woolsey.
 The label specialized in electronic music.
 It was named the best label of 2011 by FACT.
-Following the death of Machat in 2015, The Fader praised the label for "laying the groundwork to an alternative template for the avant-garde."
+Following the death of Machat in 2015, The Fader praised the label for "laying the groundwork to an alternative template for the avant-garde" into the 21st century during the post-internet era.
 The label is no longer active.